-Usage - Almost 138 million gallons of water was pumped in 2007 to supply approximately 1,200 homes, businesses, industries and other customers.
+Usage - Over 131 million gallons of water was pumped in 2008 to supply approximately 1,200 homes, businesses, industries and other customers.
 The water system serves over 3,600 people.
 Water is pumped into two elevated storage tanks of 150,000 and 500,000 gallons and a 50,000 gallon clear well to provide consistent water pressure and short-term storage.

-Infrastructure Maintenance -Wells and pumps are pulled and thoroughly inspected by qualified professionals every ten years.
-Water towers are cleaned and inspected every five years.
-Water mains in Howe Avenue East will be replaced in 2008.
+Infrastructure Maintenance -Wells and pumps are pulled and thoroughly inspected by qualified professionals every ten (10) years.
+Water towers are cleaned and inspected every five (5) years.
+Water mains in Howe Avenue East are being replaced in 2009.
+The water treatment plant will be upgraded in the next few years to replace outdated equipment and improve efficiency.
+The plant was built in 1976 and most of the original equipment is still in use and obsolete.

 Financial Information - Municipal water systems are supposed to be self-supporting financially, without contributions of tax dollars.
-In 2007 the water system had expenditures of \$496,699 and revenues of \$533,499.
-The resulting surplus of \$36,800 was added to the fund balance which will be used for future water system expenditures.
+In 2008 the water system had expenditures of \$558,998 and revenues of \$534,442.
+The resulting loss of \$24,556 was taken from water fund reserves which are generally used to fund capital outlay.